Hudson Technologies Enters Into Extension Letter Related to Interim Waiver and Second Amendment to Its Term Loan Credit and Security Agreement

-Additional details regarding the Extension Letter can be found in the Form 8-K to be filed with the Securities and Exchange Commission.
+Additional details regarding the Extension Letters can be found in the Form 8-K to be filed with the Securities and Exchange Commission.

 About Hudson Technologies